 We set personal and professional goals to hold ourselves accountable to help us reach our next milestone.

 Questions to ask yourself to help refocus your goals

 Taking a step back and asking ourselves a few questions can help us to refocus and get us back on the right path to reaching our goals.

 1. Ask yourself how you want to feel.

-The cycle of setting goals, if we are diligent, includes reaching them, and for many of us, what is then a short-term feeling of accomplishment.
+If we are diligent, the cycle of setting goals includes reaching them, and for many of us, what is then a short-term feeling of accomplishment?

 The end of the race is never as satisfying as we had hoped it would be.

 This leaves us with a deflated feeling of “now what?”

 The feeling of exuberant joy, of “I finally made it,” never seems to come.